ritam2727/visual-product-matcher/README.md

 Visual Product Matcher

-A web application that helps users find visually similar products based on an uploaded image or an image URL.
-This project was built as a technical assessment.
+This project is a web application that allows users to find visually similar products by uploading an image or providing an image URL.
+It leverages a machine learning model to analyze images and return the most relevant matches from a product database.

 Live Application URL: https://visual-product-matcher-i22d.onrender.com

 My Approach (Brief Write-up)
-My approach was to build a full-stack application using a decoupled architecture to separate the user interface from the AI processing logic.
+My approach was to build a decoupled, full-stack application using a modern tech stack focused on developer experience and scalability.
+I chose Next.js for the frontend and API layer due to its powerful routing, serverless functions, and excellent React framework.
+This allowed me to create a user-friendly interface and a robust "middleman" API in a single codebase.

-For the frontend, I chose Next.js with React and TypeScript.
-This provided a robust framework for building a responsive user interface while also handling the server-side API route needed to communicate with the backend.
-For styling, I used Tailwind CSS for rapid, utility-first design.

-The core visual search logic is handled by a separate Python server built with Flask.
-This server uses a pre-trained CLIP-ViT-B-32 model from the transformers library to convert images into 512-dimension vector embeddings.
-When a user uploads an image, the Next.js frontend sends it to its API route, which in turn calls the Python server to get a vector.
-This vector is then compared against a pre-computed database of product vectors using cosine similarity to find the closest matches.

-Both the Next.js application and the Python AI server are deployed as separate web services on Render, allowing them to scale independently and communicate via public URLs.
-This setup ensures the application is robust and mirrors a real-world production environment.
+For the core AI functionality, I created a separate microservice in Python using Flask.
+This server's sole responsibility is to host a pre-trained sentence-transformers/clip-ViT-B-32 model, which converts images into vector embeddings.
+This decoupled architecture separates the AI processing from the main application logic, making both services easier to manage and scale independently.

+To handle the slow "cold starts" of the free hosting tier on Render, I implemented an asynchronous polling system.
+When a user submits an image, the Next.js API immediately returns a job ID and processes the image in the background.
+The frontend then polls a separate endpoint every few seconds to check for the completed results.
+This provides a resilient and non-blocking user experience, ensuring the application works reliably even with the limitations of a free hosting plan.

 Features
-[x] Image Upload: Supports both drag-and-drop file upload and direct click-to-upload.
+Dual Image Input: Supports both direct file uploads (including drag-and-drop) and image URL submission.

-[x] Image URL Input: Users can paste a public URL to an image.

-[x] Search Interface: Displays the user's uploaded image and a list of the top 3 most similar products.

-[x] Product Database: Contains over 50 products with metadata (name, image, etc.).

-[x] Live Hosting: The application is deployed and live on Render.
+AI-Powered Search: Uses a CLIP model to generate vector embeddings for powerful visual similarity matching.

+Top 3 Results: Displays the three most visually similar products from the database.

-[x] Mobile Responsive Design: The interface is optimized for both desktop and mobile devices.
+Responsive Design: The user interface is fully responsive and works well on both desktop and mobile devices.

-[x] Loading States: A loading spinner provides a better user experience during the search process.

-[x] Error Handling: The application displays clear error messages for issues like failed uploads or server problems.
+Asynchronous Processing: Handles long-running AI tasks without freezing the user interface or timing out.

 Tech Stack
-Frontend: Next.js, React, TypeScript, Tailwind CSS
+Frontend: Next.js (React), TypeScript, Tailwind CSS

+Backend (API Layer): Next.js API Routes

-Backend (AI Server): Python, Flask, Transformers, PyTorch
+Backend (AI Service): Python, Flask, Sentence-Transformers

-Deployment: Render, Git & GitHub
+Hosting: Render

 How to Run Locally
-To set up and run this project on your local machine, please follow these steps.

-Prerequisites:

-Node.js (v18 or later)

-Python (v3.9 or later)

-Git

-1. Clone the repository:
+Clone the repository:

 git clone [https://github.com/ritam2727/visual-product-matcher.git](https://github.com/ritam2727/visual-product-matcher.git)
 cd visual-product-matcher

+Install frontend dependencies:

+npm install

-2. Set up and run the Python AI Server:
+Set up and run the Python AI server:

-# Navigate to the ML server directory
 cd ml-server

-# Create a virtual environment and activate it
-python -m venv venv
-source venv/bin/activate  # On Windows, use: venv\Scripts\activate

-# Install Python dependencies
-pip install -r requirements.txt
+pip install -r requirements.txt python app.py

-# Start the server
-python app.py

-The AI server will now be running at http://localhost:5000.

-3. Set up and run the Next.js Frontend:

-# In a new terminal, navigate to the project's root directory
+Run the frontend application: (In a separate terminal, from the root folder)
-cd ..

-# Install frontend dependencies
-npm install

-# Start the development server
 npm run dev

-The web application will now be available at http://localhost:3000.
+Open http://localhost:3000 in your browser.